BraveSoft-Vietnam/RoundedUI/README.md

 #### Fill color
 ##### RoundedButton
 1. `fillColorNormal`: Fill color for normal state.
 Default `UIColor.clearColor()`
 2. `fillColorHighlighted`: Fill color for highlighted state.
-Default is `fillColorNormal` with darker tone.
+Default is `fillColorNormal` with darker tone if `fillColorNormal` is compatible with RGB, else is nil.
 3. `fillColorSelected`: Fill color for selected state.
 Default is `UIColor.clearColor()`.
 4. `fillColorDisabled`: Fill color for disabled state.
 Default is `UIColor.clearColor()`.